daronphang/programming-resources/golang/concepts/contexts.md

 ### Using data within context

 Have the ability to access data stored inside a context.
 By adding data to a context, it can be passed from function to function.
-Data stored is immutable.
+Data stored is immutable and hence, it is **thread safe**.

 To override a context's value, need to wrap the parent context.